Loading...

 UV coating generally costs more than matte coating due to the specialized equipment and curing process required.
 Matte coatings are often less expensive but still offer a premium look.

 UV coating tends to be more expensive than matte coating for a few reasons.
-First, the process involves specialized UV curing equipment5 and often requires more intricate handling.
+First, the process involves specialized UV curing equipment and often requires more intricate handling.
 Second, UV-coated products are generally more durable, which can justify the higher cost.
 Matte coating, while less expensive, can still provide a premium finish but doesn’t offer the same level of protection or gloss.
 If you’re working within a budget but want an elegant look, matte coating may be a more cost-effective choice.

 Cost Comparison